RevUp-AI/financial-agent-assignment/README.md

     *   The graph should be able to handle sequences of tool calls and synthesize the information into a final, coherent response.

 2.  **Tool 1: Annual Report Q&A (RAG System):**
-    *   This tool must be able to answer questions based on the content of the provided `NVIDIA-2024-Annual-Report.pdf`.
+    *   This tool must be able to answer questions based on the content of the `NVIDIA 2024 Annual Report`.
     *   You will need to implement a robust RAG pipeline:
         *   **Load and Parse:** Effectively load and parse the complex, multi-section PDF document.
         *   **Chunking:** Implement an intelligent chunking strategy suitable for a large, structured document.